dialectlabs/docs/docs/alerts/integrate-inbox/universal-inbox.md

 ## Building on Existing Infrastructure

-The Unified Inbox doesn't require new APIs or endpoints—it leverages the notification system you're already familiar with:
+The Universal Inbox doesn't require new APIs or endpoints—it leverages the notification system you're already familiar with:

 ### App Discovery & Subscription